Laavanggaal/Challenge/README.md

 :black_square_button: **Regex Query Tool** – A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular expression against the source text and return any matches or flag errors in the regular expression.

+:black_square_button: **Forty Days of Dating Scraper** - A small script that fetches date from the fortydaysofdating.com website and opens a new tab on the default browser as soon as a new post is posted.

 ## Networking

 :black_square_button: **FTP Program** – A file transfer program which can transfer files back and forth from a remote web sever.